gabyx/Githooks/README.md

   reference: "my-shellcheck:1.2.0"
 ```

-which will launch the command `./myscript/checkit.sh` in a docker container
+which will launch the command `./myscript/checkit.sh` in a container
 `my-shellcheck:1.2.0`.
 The current Git repository where this hook is launched is
 mounted as the current working directory and the relative path
 `./myscript/checkit.sh` will be mangled to a path in the mounted read-only